A3h1nt/Grawler/README.md

 * There are several ways to use proxy , i have personally used [Scrapeapi](https://www.googleadservices.com/pagead/aclk?sa=L&ai=CxFednC3cX__nFZKAyAOYypCQBv2hl45g5ayIi6YJ2_DCne4NCAAQASC5VCgCYOWa6YPgDqABhf3l_ALIAQHIA9ggqgRLT9AJZni2lVPYQ4BuUjGAlL0mdFFpk1LhyJLZV3e6MZ5e24eduMdgpzLrAfjsK5SkPiM-HZlWrCOvg0SoO03szjdiKxi-qmQxiHwqwAT919OSygGABZBOoAZRgAfjgpqDAYgHAZAHAagHpr4bqAfw2RuoB_LZG6gH89EbqAfu0huoB8rcG7AIAdIIBRACIIQBmgkbaHR0cHM6Ly93d3cuc2NyYXBlcmFwaS5jb20vsQkSxVcm5sQvbbkJEsVXJubEL234CQGYCwGqDAIIAbgMAYgUAw&ae=2&ved=2ahUKEwil6dW31tbtAhVmgtgFHSObAWIQ0Qx6BAgIEAE&dct=1&dblrd=1&sival=AF15MEA-raP21ZHDY_iwHCyJAfS_Qx5PfncSr8fDJLagF6iFE3veo3RLKzEWMeXgg_Go1snwcjfIexZCfbZvFtR128lUHZs01OEFIuLtNZeHWxucoaY2FoMdG1NYDtqF2P0HT4UWmx0Xx6MB7aW2v3Xr30wAvNjAMg&sig=AOD64_3BCrWb701eDmLA0IbNNW2bpWi95A&adurl=https://www.scraperapi.com/%3Futm_source%3Dgoogle%26utm_medium%3Dcpc%26utm_campaign%3Ds_branded%26utm_term%3Dscraperapi) because they give free API calls without any credit card information or anything, and you can even get more API calls for free.
 	* [How to setup proxy in Grawler?](https://youtu.be/appnamqU2N4)
 * [How to run Grawler in manual mode?](https://youtu.be/K8Ela10aYGw)

+## Captcha Issue
+Sometimes google captcha can be an issue, because google rightfully detects the bot and tries to block it, there are ways that i've already tried to avoid captcha like :
+* Using different user-agent headers and IP in round robin algorithm.
+	It works but it gives alot of garbage URL's which are not of any use and in adition to that it's also slow, so i removed that feature.
+* Using free proxy servers
+	Which are too slow and often blocked due to the fact that alot of people use these free proxy servers for scraping.
+* Sleep function
+	This works upto some extent so i have incorporated it in the code.
+* Tor Network
+	Nope, doesn't work every time i tried it a beatifull captcha was presented, so i removed this functionality too.
+## Solution
+* The best solution that i have found is to sign up for a proxy service and use it , it gives good results with less garbage URL's but it can be slow sometimes.
+* Use a VPN.